By Marty Rosen

 And there are plenty of places to visit, both in the town and out in the countryside.
 Mercer County offers some of the most interesting things to do in Central Kentucky.

-A Variety of Area Attractions
+Area Attractions Aplenty

+Head northeast on U.S. 68 and you’ll make your way to Shaker Village of Pleasant Hill, America’s largest restored Shaker community and one of only five places (in the world!) named a Founding Discovery Destination Member by the Discovery Channel.
 For just over a century, from 1805-1910, Pleasant Hill was home to a Shaker religious community that became famous for the quality of its goods (livestock, brooms, fabrics, produce), for its record of technological innovation (complex plumbing systems that were the first of their kind in the state) and for its communal lifestyle.

 With so much to see and do, now is a perfect time to start planning your getaway to Harrodsburg and Mercer County, Kentucky.
 For more information, call 800-355-9192 or visit www.harrodsburgky.com.